 - plastic collar

-This type of collar usually used for temporary correction in dog’s behavior and during the training period.
+This type of collar usually used for temporary correction in a dog’s behavior and during the training period.
 Also known as Correction collar, the collar gets tightened when the lead is pulled drawing the dog’s attention.

 This type of collar should only be used under the supervision of the trainer as it can be dangerous.
 The length is usually no longer than 6 feet and the width depends on the leash material and the size of your dog.
 This type of collar is touch sensitive and it is generally advised to slip off the collar when not being used.